nasa/nos3/docs/wiki/NOS3_Creating_Unit_Tests.md

 # Scenario - Unit Test Creation

-This scenario was developed to give trainees a walkthough of how to create a unit testing framework for a component within NOS3.
+This scenario was developed to demonstrate how to create a unit testing framework for a component within NOS3.

 # Learning Goals